cymtrick/url-shortner-python/kube-deployment/README.md

 ### Deploying the Pods

-Common YAML used for deploying the pods and services of all three services.
+To deploy the pods a the images need to be pulled from the docker hub.
+A service needs to applied with the name of service, and it should target the container port.
+Following YAML is used for the configuration of three services.

 ````yaml
 kind: Service